 CONJ 542: Cell Biology of Development

-To achieve the first two goals, the course will focus on five topics that reveal how molecular processes within individual cells are coordinated across tissues to build structures.
-The instructors will introduce each topic through an explanatory lecture and then devote three sessions to the discussion of key papers in the field.
+The course will focus on four topics that reveal how molecular processes within individual cells are coordinated across tissues to build structures.
+The instructors will introduce each topic through an explanatory lecture and then devote four sessions to the discussion of key papers in the field.
 The topics are:

-- how cytoskeletal and motor proteins create tensile forces that change cell shapes and alter tissue structures;
+- How cytoskeletal and motor proteins create tensile forces that change cell shapes and

 Please visit the University of Washington Time Schedule for